cxjdavin/subset-verification-and-search-algorithms-for-causal-DAGs/README.md

 # Subset verification and search algorithms for causal DAGs

-This is the accompanying repository the "Subset verification and search algorithms for causal DAGs" paper.
+This is the accompanying repository of the "Subset verification and search algorithms for causal DAGs" paper.
 It is available at https://arxiv.org/abs/2301.03180.
 Our experiments are based on https://github.com/csquires/dct-policy, the accompanying repository of [SMG+20].

 ## Instructions on reproducing our experiments